Loop Contracts

 Loop contracts comes with the following limitations.

-1. Only while loops are supported.
-The other three kinds of loops are not supported: loop loops , while let loops, and for loops.
+1. while loops, loop loops are supported. for loops are supported for array, slice, Iter, Vec, Range, StepBy, Chain, Zip, Map, and Enumerate.
+The other kinds of loops are not supported: while let loops.

 2. Kani infers loop modifies with alias analysis.
 Loop modifies are those variables we assume to be arbitrary in the inductive hypothesis, and should cover all memory locations that are written to during the execution of the loops.
 A proof will fail if the inferred loop modifies misses some targets written in the loops.
 We observed this happens when some fields of structs are modified by some other functions called in the loops.